FG Moves to Crash High Maternal, Neonatal Deaths in Katsina

 She said her non-governmental organisation, Save Space Humanitarian Initiative, has engaged and trained 50 passionate and committed women volunteers who are currently working in communities across the state to eradicate maternal and neonatal mortality.

-She explained that the trained volunteers were helping the government in mobilizing pregnant women in rural communities to attend antenatal services and ensure that they deliver at health facilities where healthcare is available.
+She explained that the trained volunteers were helping the government in mobilising pregnant women in rural communities to attend antenatal services and ensure that they deliver at health facilities where healthcare is available.

 She called on government agencies, traditional and religious leaders, health workers and development partners to tackle the ignorance, poverty and poor access to health that continue to claim the lives of women and children in the state.